Skip to main content

 Key takeaways:

-• Nonsteroidal anti-inflammatory drugs (NSAIDS), like ibuprofen and naproxen, have been linked to sexual side effects, like erectile dysfunction.
+• Nonsteroidal anti-inflammatory drugs (NSAIDS) — such as ibuprofen and naproxen — have been linked to sexual side effects like erectile dysfunction (ED).

 • Many people who take NSAIDs also need to take proton pump inhibitors (PPIs), like omeprazole and pantoprazole.
-PPIs have also been linked to erectile dysfunction.
+PPIs have also been linked to ED.

-• It’s not clear if NSAIDs and PPIs directly cause erectile dysfunction or other sexual problems.
-It may be that people who take these medications also have medical conditions that increase their risk of erectile dysfunction.
+• It’s not clear if NSAIDs and PPIs directly cause ED or other sexual problems.
+It may be that people who take these medications also have medical conditions that increase their risk of ED.

 Naproxen (Aleve) is a nonsteroidal anti-inflammatory drug (NSAID) that relieves pain and inflammation.
-Naproxen and other NSAIDs are some of the most commonly prescribed medications in the U.S.
+Naproxen and other NSAIDs, like ibuprofen, are some of the most commonly prescribed medications in the U.S.

 While naproxen improves quality of life for millions of people each year, it’s not perfect.
-Naproxen and other NSAIDs can cause side effects, including some that may be surprising — like sexual side effects.
+Naproxen and other NSAIDs can cause side effects, including sexual side effects.

-If you’re taking NSAIDs and have noticed sexual side effects, such as erectile dysfunction, here’s what you need to know about how naproxen can affect you sexually.
+If you’re taking NSAIDs and have noticed symptoms of erectile dysfunction (ED), here’s what you need to know about how naproxen can affect you sexually.

 What are the side effects of naproxen?

-NSAIDs make up 10% of all prescriptions filled each year in the U.S. This makes them one of the most commonly used medications and, by extension, some of the most carefully studied medications.
+NSAIDs make up 10% of all prescriptions filled each year in the U.S. This makes them one of the most commonly used medications.
+By extension, they’re some of the most carefully studied medications as well.
+In general, studies show that NSAIDs are very safe medications when used at recommended doses and for short periods of time.

-Researchers know quite a bit about the side effects of naproxen and other NSAIDs.
-But they still don’t know everything.
+But some people do experience side effects while taking naproxen or NSAIDS.
+Researchers know quite a bit about the side effects of naproxen.
 The most well-studied side effects are:

 • Upset stomach and reflux